EU AI Act: Is Enterprise Architecture Key To Compliance?

 The EU AI Act will require regulatory assessment of high-risk artificial intelligence (AI) tools and this means other governments are likely to legislate for similar inspection.
 That means you need a tool to help you prepare documentation for regulators.

 The LeanIX EAM is the perfect tool to assist your enterprise architects in detecting, documenting, and reporting on the AI systems in use within your IT landscape.
-The information logged in the EAM will make preparing regulatory AI reports simple.
+The information logged in EAM will make preparing regulatory AI reports simple.

 We can confirm this due to our first-hand experience with AI implementation.
 The LeanIX AI Assistant can even support you with preparing your AI regulatory reports.